decoste/Team-Profile-Generator/README.md

 ## Bonus

-* Screenshot of the validation to ensure that the information provided is in the proper expected format:
+* GIF showing the validation to ensure that the information provided is in the proper expected format:

 ![test](./Assets/images/validation.gif)